yangshun/cs3217-problem-sets-writeup/public/ps/PS3/PS3.md

 You can choose to save your data either using a single file, or using multiple files.
 We will discuss only the case of single file since it might be easier to implement.
 You start by having one root object (e.g. an `NSArray` or `NSDictionary`) which you populate with all the data that have to be persisted.
 When saving, you rewrite the single file with the contents of the root directory.

-**Property Lists.** Property lists are convenient because their representation is in XML.
+**Property Lists** - Property lists are convenient because their representation is in XML.
 As such, you  can view and edit files manually using *Xcode* or the *Property List Editor* application.
 You can create  and write both `NSArray` and `NSDictionary` containing any object as long as the objects are serializable.
 Although any object can be made serializable, only certain objects can be placed in the Objective-C collection classes, such as: `NSArray, NSMutableArray, NSDictionary, NSMutableDictionary, NSData, NSMutableData, NSString, NSMutableString, NSNumber, NSDate`.
 If you can build ￼your model using only these objects (NOTE: look at the documentation for `NSData`) then you can save your entire game data using the collection method `writeToFile:atomically:`.

-**Object Archives.** One of the problems with property lists is that custom objects cannot be serialized.
+**Object Archives** - One of the problems with property lists is that custom objects cannot be serialized.
 In Cocoa, “archiving” refers to a more generic serialization that any object can implement.
 In fact, any object model should support archiving since this allows you any model object to be saved and restored.
 As long as every property you implement in your class is either a scalar (int, float etc.) or an object that conforms to the `NSCoding` protocol, you can archive your objects completely.
 To make an object conform to the `NSCoding` protocol, you must implement two methods, one to encode your object into an archive, and one to create your object by decoding it from a file:

     - (void)encodeWithCoder:(NSCoder*)coder {
         // This tells the archiver how to encode the object